SliverXReal/Redmond97-SE/README.md

 Usage
 -----
-Place under ~/.themes or under a global system folder if desired.
+Place desired theme's folder under ~/.themes or under /usr/share/themes.

-GTK2/3/4: Select a theme/fonts/etc with your distro's theme selector/a terminal/text editor.
+GTK2/3/4: Select a theme/fonts/etc with xfce4-appearance-settings

 Wine: Import the theme's .reg file into a prefix with Wine's regedit.exe